getreu/tp-note/docs/source/tpnote--manpage.md

     used and the rendered result of the substitution.
 This is particularly useful for debugging new templates.
-The option '`-d off`' silences all error message reporting and also suppresses the error popup windows.
+The option '`-d off`' silences all error message reporting and also suppresses the error pop-up windows.

+>   Note, under Linux, when `-d trace` is given, no pop-up messages appear.
+    Instead, the logs are dumped to the console from where you started Tp-Note.

 >   All error messages are dumped in the error stream `stderr` and appear
     on the console from where Tp-Note was launched:

         tpnote.exe --debug info my_note.md

->   On Windows the output must be redirected into a file to see it:
+>   Under Windows the output must be redirected into a file to see it:

         tpnote.exe --debug info my_note.md >debug.md 2>&1